Getting overdraft protection

 Understanding your overdraft protection agreement

-Financial institutions require your consent to add overdraft protection to your bank account.
+Financial institutions must obtain your express consent to add overdraft protection to your account.

-Many financial institutions reserve the right to decide if they will allow a transaction to be completed when you go into overdraft.
+Many financial institutions reserve the right to refuse a transaction to go through when you go into overdraft.

-Many financial institutions also reserve the right to cancel your overdraft protection without notice if you don’t follow the terms of your bank account agreement.
+Many also reserve the right to cancel your overdraft protection without notice.
 For example, if you don’t pay off your overdraft balance by the deadline in your agreement.

 Ask your financial institution about anything you don’t understand.